Tony Yayo: Solo career

 Since 2007, Tony Yayo has confirmed that work was in progress for his second studio album.
-As of 2023, the planned second album has not been released.
-In 2009, Yayo and Lloyd Banks were released from Interscope due to disagreements between the two members, 50 Cent and their former label's co-founder Jimmy Iovine.
+In 2009, Yayo and Lloyd Banks were released from Interscope due to disagreements between the two members, 50 Cent and their former label's co-founder, Jimmy Iovine.

 On May 20, 2010, Yayo released the single, "Pass the Patron", once again featuring 50 Cent.
-The single's release was distributed by G-Unit Records and EMI Music Distribution (which is now known today as Virgin Music Label & Artist Services). who will both promote and distribute the album.
+The single's release was distributed by G-Unit Records and EMI Music Distribution (which is now known today as Virgin Music).
 On March 2, 2011, Yayo released another single called "Haters".
 The song features 50 Cent, Shawty Lo and Roscoe Dash.
-The single was released via the This Is 50 website after its premiere on Hot 97 by Funkmaster Flex.
+The single was released via the This Is 50 website after its premiere on Hot 97 through radio DJ Funkmaster Flex.
 The single rapidly started to gain success on the urban radio charts and soon debuted on the Billboard Hot R&B/Hip-Hop song chart at number one-hundred-twelve.

+After twelve years on a hiatus, Yayo released his sophomore solo album and his first following his disaffiliation from 50 Cent and G-Unit, The Loyal, on February 10, 2023, exclusively on Apple Music, but it was later released on other competing streaming services four days later on Valentine's Day.
+Later in July, he released a mixtape titled the 134 Tape.